Optimal Algorithms for Separating a Polyhedron from Its Single-Part Mold: Finding A Covering-Set

 \section{Finding A Covering-Set}

-In order to find a \emph{covering-set}, we handle each of the upper open hemisphere, the equator, and the lower open hemisphere separately.
-We find a covering set for each of them, and merge the three sets.
-We start by finding a covering set for the upper open hemisphere.
+In order to find a \emph{covering set} for $\S^2$, we start by finding a covering set for the upper open hemisphere.
 In order to do so, we will define and prove the following claims.